This is a chronological listing of the places you can visit in Wyrd Sisters.

 Lancre – A small kingdom in the Ramtops.
 Home of Nanny Ogg and several other witches and wizards.

-Klatch (Klatchistan) – Land of jungles.
+Klatch – Land of deserts and some jungles.
 Also the source of the phrase, “Pardon my Klatchian.”
+The country of Klatch is on the continent of Klatch.

 Hergen – Death notes that it was visited by a plague.
 Job security?